 How is the Program Administered?

-A one-dollar surcharge is collected on all traffic offenses and infractions and is deposited in the family-friendly court program cash fund, which is administered by the state court administrator.
+A one-dollar surcharge is collected on some traffic offenses and infractions and is deposited in the family-friendly court program cash fund, which is administered by the state court administrator.
 The fund is authorized to accept on behalf of the state any grants, gifts, or donations from any private or public source for the purpose of this section.
 Grants are awarded to establish and maintain new family-friendly court programs in judicial districts throughout the state that do not have comparable existing programs, as well as to enhance existing family-friendly court programs.
 The judicial districts are responsible for applying annually for funding.

 How do I get more information on Family Friendly?